beyounglabs/consul/README.md

 This repository assumes you have docker, docker-compose and git installed.

-**IMPORTANT:** because you setup a DNS server on the dnsmasq docker, if this container is not running, you will no longer hava internet access.
+**IMPORTANT:** because you will setup a DNS server on the dnsmasq container, if this container is not running, you will no longer have internet access.

-## Install
+## Installing

 Disable local DNS: